CGA-TOOP/L04exercise/README.md

 }
 ```
 ### Step 5
 Select the Run and Debug icon.
 When prompted, be sure to select `C/C++:g++ build and dubug active file`.
-This ensures that you use the G++ compilere that you installed previously.
+This ensures that you use the G++ compiler that you installed previously.

-Once you have selected that you shoudl be able to see the result of your program in the terminal window at the bottom of VS Code.
+Once you have selected that you should be able to see the result of your program in the terminal window at the bottom of VS Code.